get a quote

 1. Balance Between Old and New

 One of the key considerations when extending a Victorian home is finding the right balance between old and new.
-While it’s tempting to go ultra-modern, it’s important to respect the original architecture of the property.
+While it’s tempting to go ultra-modern, it may be required to respect the original architecture of the property, especially for conservation area extensions.
 Striking this balance ensures your extension feels cohesive, rather than looking like a bolt-on.

 2. Sustainability